9 min read

 “Blogging is like therapy for me and I’ve enjoyed getting to share our family’s story here with you every week.
 When I first started blogging, I sank hour after hour after hour after hour into this blog with no intention of ever monetizing the site,” says Shaye Elliott, founder of The Elliott Homestead.

 While many of us get started with our businesses as a form of therapy or simply pure enjoyment, the New American Dream is to work as little as possible while making as much as possible.
-And if you want to do that with your blog, you’re going to need to look outside of trading time for money (consulting, mentorship, etc.) to digital products that create that magical “passive income” everybody talks about.
+And if you want to do that with your blog, you’re going to need to look outside of trading time for money (consulting, mentorship, etc.) to digital products ideas that create that magical “passive income” everybody talks about.

 Now, I know you’ve heard of passive income before, but you might be thinking, “I did start this as a hobby and I do want to monetize it, but my audience just won’t buy digital products.
-On top of that, I can’t think of a single digital product to create.
+On top of that, I can’t think of a single digital product idea to create.
 I’m just not really a ‘sales’ person, ya know?
 Can’t I just keep blogging and do my sponsored posts and Google AdWords?”

 I know.
 And you can certainly keep up that ad and sponsored content game plan–if you want to limit your earning potential.